 Council also conducts a Community Satisfaction Survey every two years to measure how Council is performing in the eyes of the community in the services Council delivers, and how important these services are to the community.
-This helps Council understand the community priorities and helps set the priorities in the Delivery Program and annual Operational Plan.
-Council's last Community Satisfaction Survey was completed in 2021 to inform the End of Term report which was finalised for the end of the last sitting Council in late 2021.
+This helps Council understand the community priorities and helps set the priorities in the Delivery Program and Operating Plan.
+Council's last Community Satisfaction Survey was completed in 2021 to inform the End of Term report which was finalised for the end of the last sitting Council.
+The next Council elections will be held in September 2024.